![]() |

 character set.

-values varies, depending on the FIELDS
+Handling of NULL values varies, depending on the FIELDS and

-options you use:
+LINES options you use:

-and LINES
+FIELDS and LINES values,

-is written as \N
+NULL is written as \N for output and \N is read

-for input (assuming the ESCAPED BY
+as NULL for input (assuming the ESCAPED BY character

 is `\').

-is not empty, a field containing the literal
+FIELDS ENCLOSED BY is not empty, a field containing the literal

-enclosed within FIELDS ENCLOSED BY
+from the word NULL enclosed within FIELDS ENCLOSED BY

-characters, which is read as the string 'NULL'
+characters, which is read as the string 'NULL').

-is written as the word
+FIELDS ESCAPED BY is empty, NULL is written as the word

-FIELDS ENCLOSED BY
+FIELDS TERMINATED BY and

-is written as an empty
+FIELDS ENCLOSED BY are both empty), NULL is written as an empty

 string.
-Note that this causes both NULL
+Note that this causes both NULL values and empty strings in

 the table to be indistinguishable when written to the file because they are